ijardillier/netclient-elastic/Readme.md

 - [Serilog.Sinks.Console](https://github.com/serilog/serilog-sinks-console):

     A Serilog sink that writes log events to the Windows Console or an ANSI terminal via standard output.
-Coloring and custom themes are supported, including ANSI 256-color themes on macOS, Linux and Windows 10.
-The default output is plain text; JSON formatting can be plugged in using a package such as Serilog.Formatting.Compact.
-But for our needs, we will use the formatting provided by Elastic.

 ### Elastic NuGet packages